regcs/AliceLG/README.md

    - **Quilt Setup & Rendering.** Controls for starting a quilt render.

-- **Lightfield Window.** The lightfield / hologram is displayed on your Looking Glass display via the HoloPlay Service App in a separate window.
+- **Lightfield Window.** The lightfield / hologram is displayed on your Looking Glass display via the HoloPlay Service / Looking Glass Bridge App in a separate window.
 In this category you find options to switch between two different modes for the lightfield Window: _Viewport_ and _Quilt Viewer_.
 It has the following sub-panel:

    - **Shading & Overlay Settings.** If the lightfield window is in _Viewport_ mode, it acts as your holographic Blender viewport.
 The settings for this (lightfield) viewport are defined here.

 ### Lightfield Window & Viewport

 The lightfield window is the place where the hologram is rendered.
-It can be opened via a click on the button: _Looking Glass → Lightfield Window_, if you have a Looking Glass connected and HoloPlay Service is running.
+It can be opened via a click on the button: _Looking Glass → Lightfield Window_, if you have a Looking Glass connected and HoloPlay Service / Looking Glass Bridge is running.
 The lightfield window can operate in two modes:

 - **Viewport.** In viewport mode, it basically acts like a normal Blender viewport in the Looking Glass - except that it is holographic.
 You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode, the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to some limitations of the rendering pipeline of Blender, this mode can be quite slow (< 5 fps).
 We are working on improving Blender with regard to this and, hopefully, future versions of Blender will increase the live view performance of Alice/LG._